vaadin/platform-in-test-script/README.md

- --skip-dev        Skip dev-mode validations --skip-clean      Do not clean maven cache --skip-helm       Do not re-install control-center with helm and continue running tests, implies (--offline, --keep-cc) --skip-setup      Like --skip-helm but also do not run first playwright setup test, implies --skip-build --skip-helm --skip-apps       Like --skip-setup but also do not run playwright install apps test, implies --skip-build --skip-setup --skip-pw         Do not run playwright tests --cluster=name    Run tests in an existing k8s cluster --vendor=name     Use a specific cluster vendor to run control-center tests options: [dd, kind, do] (default: kind)
+ --skip-dev        Skip dev-mode validations --skip-clean      Do not clean maven cache --skip-helm       Do not re-install control-center with helm and continue running tests, implies (--offline, --keep-cc) --skip-pw         Do not run playwright tests --cluster=name    Run tests in an existing k8s cluster --vendor=name     Use a specific cluster vendor to run control-center tests options: [dd, kind, do] (default: kind)